oframe/ogl/README.md

 ------------ | -------------:
 Core | 6kb
 Math | 7kb
-Extras | 2kb
+Extras | 4kb
-Total | 15kb
+Total | 17kb

 ## Usage

-Importing is done from a two points of access for simplicity.
-These are `Core.js` and `Extras.js` and relate to the component structure detailed below. *Note: this may cause some issues with certain bundlers when tree-shaking.*
+Importing can be done from two points of access for simplicity.
+These are `Core.js` and `Extras.js` - which relate to the component structure detailed below. *Note: this may cause some issues with certain bundlers when tree-shaking.*

 ```js